Alain Prost: 1989

-Following the tumult of the weekend, Senna opportunistically encouraged McLaren to fire Prost immediately, and Ferrari offered to accommodate the move by switching Prost with Ferrari's Gerhard Berger for the final four weeks of the season.
+Following the tumult of the weekend, Senna encouraged McLaren to fire Prost immediately, and Ferrari offered to accommodate the move by switching Prost with Ferrari's Gerhard Berger for the final four weeks of the season.
 Cooler heads prevailed, and McLaren allowed Prost to finish the season with the team in exchange for a public, written apology.
 This concession eliminated the possibility that Prost would clinch the 1989 title in a Ferrari car.
 Years later, Prost commissioned a replica of the Italian Grand Prix winner's trophy and gave it to Ron Dennis.

 Prost clinched his third Drivers' Championship at the Japanese Grand Prix, the penultimate race of the season.
 Prost was 16 points ahead of Senna at the time, meaning that Senna needed to win the last two races.
 By contrast, Prost would automatically become the champion if Senna retired from either race, which was precisely what happened.
 Prost and Senna collided with seven laps to go, and Prost was widely blamed for causing the collision.
 (Prost was leading the race at the time and refused to leave a gap on the inside.
 Senna's normal practice was to line up his car for a crash and dare the other driver to back off, and as expected, Senna refused to yield and collided with Prost's car.)
 Senna managed to restart his car and win the race, but the FIA (led by Prost's countryman Jean-Marie Balestre, whom Senna disliked) disqualified him for missing the chicane, fined him US$100,000 for "dangerous driving," and handed him a suspended six-month ban.

 Following the race, Prost admitted that "I know everybody thinks I did it on purpose," but rationalized that "Senna came behind me, I didn't see him come and I couldn't do anything to avoid him.
 I am very sorry to have to finish[ed] the championship on such an incident."
 He later said that he knew Senna would attempt to pass him at the chicane, and while "I did not [crash] on purpose, I did not open the door."
 McLaren, now fully behind Senna, unsuccessfully appealed the disqualification, which Sports Illustrated characterized as Ron Dennis "objecting to his [own] driver's winning the world title."